 Skip to content

-Pelvic Pain in males is often misdiagnosed as Prostatitis, when it may actually be a muscular condition.
-In honor of Men’s Health Month, I would like to address this misconception so that the men in our lives who are suffering from pain can receive the best care quickly and not be referred to multiple healthcare providers who ultimately may have the following words to say,
+Pelvic Pain in Men – Is it an inflamed prostate or is it pelvic floor muscle tension?
+Pelvic Pain in men is often misdiagnosed as Prostatitis, when it may actually be a muscular condition.
+In honor of Men’s Health Month, I would like to address this misconception so that the men in our lives who are suffering from pelvic pain can receive the best care quickly and not be referred to multiple healthcare providers who ultimately may have the following words to say,“All of your test results were negative, so there really isn’t much we can do for you.”

 The pelvic floor can develop tension for many reasons;

-– Chronic compression from biking, sitting, etc.
+– Stress- Chronic strain from biking, sitting, heavy lifting, coughing etc.

 – A pelvic malalignment, such as sacroiliac joint dysfunction